Web-eWorks/microluxe20/src/markdown/microluxe20_equipment.md

 Ranged weapons have a few extra headings:

 - **Ammo:** The number of shots the weapon can fire before reloading.
-The weapon includes this as part of the purchase price. "–" in the Ammo field indicates a single shot weapon that doesn't need to be reloaded as a separate action.
+The weapon includes this as part of the purchase price.
+A "–" in the Ammo field indicates the entry is a single shot weapon that doesn't need to be reloaded as a separate action.
 - **Cost:** The cost of one full load of ammunition follows the cost of the actual weapon.

 <!-- $data weapons.yml ranged -->